EverettHagen/Lab218/Procedures_List.md

 - Make sure you are using the correct plot and statstics type
 - If you have any issues, the solution maybe be found within the CAEN & Janus Cheat Sheet

-# Testing for Grounding Issues
-1. Set up whatever experiment you are going to run
-2. Go into AcqMode and set the Bunch Trigger Source to PTRG
-3. Find Periodic Trigger Period on the same page and set it to 1 ms
-3. In Spectroscopy set Pedestal Position to >100, in order to see the full pedestal.
-4. Let the program run for a minute or two, keep in mind a disconnected channel will have an RMS around 6
 # Cosmics

 ## Single SiPMs